Submit your 2-page position paper via HotCRP. Important dates:

 Position paper submissions will undergo peer review by a program committee of interdisciplinary experts working on both high-level (languages, compilers, drivers) and low-level (circuit optimization, interconnect design) problems in the area.

-Formatting.
-Papers should use the two-column the formatting guidelines for SIGPLAN conferences (the acmart format with the sigplan two-column option) and not exceed 2 pages, excluding references.
+two-column option) and not exceed 2 pages, excluding references.
 Review is single-blind, so please include authors' names on the submitted PDF.
-We provide a LaTeX example that contains the correct formatting.

 Paper submission will is via HotCRP.
 The accepted papers will not be published in a proceeding—PDFs will instead appear on the workshop's website.